 Students with disabilities connected with DARS for the provision of Pre-ETS will have one of two DARS AWARE case types: Potentially Eligible (PE) or Vocational Rehabilitation (VR).
 Students with disabilities who have not applied for the VR program will have a PE case.
 Students who have applied to the VR program and are in the eligibility determination process or have been determined eligible will have a VR case.
 The term "potentially eligible" applies only in the context of Pre-ETS.
-Therefore, if students with disabilities require individualized services beyond the scope of Pre-ETS, they must apply and be determined eligible for the VR program, be assigned to the appropriate priority category, be off the wait list for VR services, and have an approved IPE to receive the additional VR services they need.
+Therefore, if students with disabilities require individualized services beyond the scope of Pre-ETS, or require certain VR services in order to participate in and benefit from Pre-ETS, they must apply and be determined eligible for the VR program, be assigned to the appropriate priority category, be off the wait list for VR services, and have an approved IPE to receive the additional VR services they need.
 However, as explained in the Order of Selection and Pre-Employment Transition Services section of this manual (page 16), it is imperative that students with disabilities begin to receive at least one Pre-ETS before being determined eligible for VR services and receipt of the Pre-ETS they started to receive is documented in the student's case record.